-HARDWARE and Cuttlery just received and now oponing at Mossop's cheap cash store in Clearfield may21 may21
+And now oponing at Mossop's cheap cash store in Clearfield may21

-UMBRELLAS and Parasols, a large assortment of the latest patterns, to be had cheap at MOSSOP'S may21'56
+UMBRELLAS and Parasols, a large assortment of the latest patterns, to be had cheap at MOSSOP'S.

-VOLASSES-Best Syrup at 90 cents a gallon at [may21]
+MOLASSES-Best Syrup at 90 cents a gallon at [may21]

-HARDWARE at a moderate advance at may14'56] WM.
-F. IEWIN'S
+HARD WARE at a moderate advance at may14'56] WM.
+F. IRWIN'S.